chandc/SnakeGame/README.md

 ![](./SnakeGame.png)

-# 5 total criteria from the rest of the rubric addressed
+# 5 total criteria from the rest of the rubric are addressed

 1. The project uses multi-threading
 2. The project reads data from a file and process the data